qyhAppAcademy/portugal_trade_data_visualization/README.md

 ## <a name="functionality"></a> Functionality & MVPs

-### With this Portugal Trade Data Visualization App, users will be able to:
+### With this Portugal Trade Data Visualization App, users are able to:

 - [x] Browse individual trade partner of Portugal on the map